Learn about the best automotive CRM software options and their primary use cases in our independent editorial review for automotive companies.

 CRM software features are among the most crucial criteria to consider in evaluating your CRM choices because you’ll want something that provides you and your employees with the resources they need to succeed.
 When evaluating CRM options for your team or business, take a close look at the various tools and functions each software offers to see how they’ll contribute to your company’s goals and overall mission.

-The top CRM software features fall into these three categories:
+The top CRM software features fall into these four categories:

 Note that advanced CRM features and/or industry-specific features tend to cost a premium and are typically most useful for large and enterprise companies with sizable client bases that regularly handle large volumes of data.
 Core CRM features, as well as marketing CRM features, should suit businesses of any size.